isninosmyname/spellex/README.md

   Saying `developer mode`, press it. after that, in the left upper corner will be a button that says,

   `Load unpacked extension` press it.
-Choose the dist of Spellex.
+Choose the folder of Spellex.

   Done!, Spellex will be added to your extensions so you can use it.